mattkirkland/design-methods/schedule.md

 # Schedule

-As of 7/1/20, KU fall schedule is posted as:

-- start on Aug 24
-- no Labor Day break
-- no Fall break
-- Thanksgiving break Wed Nov 25-Nov 29
-- study week after thanksgiving week
-- then Finals after that.

-So: That makes the fall calendar look like:

 ## GET STARTED

 ### WEEK 1 - Kickoff
 - TUE Aug 24
 - THU Aug 26
 intro, syllabus, format, online stuff.
-General Human-Centered Design, 'how to approach UX design', props to branham, design is design. elements of user experience JJG model and walkthru this slowly. 'usability' as concept just thrown around vs shown via what users do.
-Nielson/Norman group.
+General Human-Centered Design, 'how to approach UX design', props to branham, design is design. elements of user experience JJG model. 'usability' as value judgement vs  just thrown around vs shown via what users do.
+Nielson/Norman group version of Usability.

+## UX Fundamental Concerns

 ### WEEK 2 - Meet Uncle Don
 - TUE Sep 1
 - THU Sep 3
-your notion notebook / process journal / etc. Don Norman in one lecture.
+Don Norman in one lecture.
+Mental Models, Mapping, Visbility, Discoverability, Affordances, Feedback.
 You should have pet project selected by now.
+Your notion notebook / process journal / etc.
-- Assignment: start your project notebook and fill out the 'my design project'
+- Assignment: start your project notebook and fill out the 'my design project brief', share.

-## METHODS: LEARN / RESEARCH / LISTEN

-### WEEK 3 - Intro to research
+### WEEK 3 - How to design for people with bodies
 - TUE Sep 8
 - THU Sep 10
+Human Factors crash course (cog sci! ergonomics. et cetera.).
+Accessibility!
+People with bodies!
+After this week you're going to have a broad understanding of design *challenges* and design *tools* for those people made of meat that you want to use your stuff.
+    - physical thing: how big are handles? how long is a leg?
+    - graphic design: how fast do people read? from how far away? what about if they are also listening to a podcast at the same time?
+    - phone app: how big is a finger? when does an animation feel slow?
+    - interior architecture: how wide should a door be? how where's a light switch go? how do people move through an unfamiliar space?
+#### assignment: choose a flavor of human factors research; research and report findings in your playground notebook.
+#### assignment: accessibility / universal considerations for your project: what do you need to take into account?

+## Research

+### WEEK 4 - Context Research
+- TUE Sep 15
+- THU Sep 17
+"How to design for the problem space"
+#### assignment: method test & report

-Intro to research - why do designers research? what kinds of things qualify as research?
+#### Intro to design research
+Why do designers research? what kinds of things qualify as research?
 - Erika hall, just enough research.
 - get excited to be wrong
--

-### WEEK 4 - Ethnographic Research Methods
-- TUE Sep 15
-- THU Sep 17
 #### ethnographic research:
+Light touch overview of research models
     - desirepath/annotations etc (see how / where users try to fix or annotate things in real life) (UM 92)
     - interest groups (find the subreddit, join a knitting circle)
     - contextual inquiry